 Best Places to Retire in the U.S.

-Each year, Bankrate releases rankings that compare each and every state’s retirement benefits.
+Each year, Bankrate releases rankings that compare every state’s retirement benefits.
 Many factors are used to determine who takes the top spot.
 These factors include affordability, crime, culture, weather and wellness.
 However, the best places to retire in the U.S. will be different for each person.

 You may have a unique set of needs when you begin your search for the perfect retirement destination.
 You may want to remain close to your family, and you’ll always have to narrow your search to fit within your financial means.
 Some retirees prefer specific retirement villages that provide more assistance, support and amenities.

-What to Look For in the Best Places to Retire in the U.S.
+What to Look for in the Best Places to Retire in the U.S.